 The voltage and current waveforms are shown in the Figure below.

-The Fundamental component of the input current, $i_1$ , (dashed line) is in phase with the input voltage, and the Displacement Power Factor is unity; hence the Power Factor is improved!
+The Fundamental component of the input current, i_1 , (dashed line) is in phase with the input voltage, and the Displacement Power Factor is improved.

-Stepsilon The Symmetrical Angle Control can also be implemented in a Full-Wave Controlled Rectifier.
+The Symmetrical Angle Control can also be implemented in a Full-Wave Controlled Rectifier.